Shakeskeyboarde/configs/README.md

 # Login the GitHub CLI into your account
 gh auth login
 # Create and clone a new GitHub repo
-gh repo create --public <name>
+gh repo create --public "name"
 # Initialize package.json (can be re-run to update)
 npm init
-# Commit all changes including un-staged files.
+# Commit all changed files (doesn't include un-tracked)
-git commit -Am "message"
+git commit -am "message"
 # Rewrite the last commit (requires a force push if already pushed)
-git commit -A --amend
+git commit -a --amend
 # Remove all git ignored files (build output)
 git clean -fdX
 # Hard reset everything back to the last commit